 As on 30 October 2017

 It is also important to note that if a particular sector is expected to do well, the fund manager of a diversified mutual fund would also have exposure to that sector.
-Hence, you won’t be missing out on a hot sector or theme if you are investing in a diversified mutual fund.
+Hence, you won’t be missing out on a hot industry or theme if you are investing in a diversified mutual fund.

 Sudden losses and sudden gains are a part of sector fund investments.
-So be prepared to keep a keen eye on the economic progress of your chosen sector and be prepared to exit quickly.
+So be prepared to keep a keen eye on the economic progress of your chosen sector and be ready to exit quickly.